 Mitigating the devastating effects of climate change is a daunting task.
 Humanity has an ever-increasing hunger for energy with no signs of slowing down.
 Pollution is growing threat to the well-being of life as we know it, and for many the future looks bleak.
 But it is not all bad news.
-Resource efficiency is growing at an exponential rate, and the United Nations has predicted that absolute poverty defined as less than $1.90 per day is on track to be exterminated by 2030.
+Resource efficiency is growing at an exponential rate, and the United Nations has predicted that absolute poverty, defined as less than $1.90 per day, is on track to be exterminated by 2030.
 While climate change is certainly a difficult problem to grapple with, much of the consensus seems to be that there is a solution however radical or unrealistic it may seem.
 The most widespread solutions rely on human ingenuity to develop innovative technologies in an incremental process towards a sustainable future.
 The best chance for success comes from first restoring environmental damage, followed by widespread sustainable solutions to resource acquisition and manufacturing.

 The first step towards a clean future is striving to wind back the clock and reverse the damage that has already been done through technological means.
 One potentially effective solution is called “Solar Geoengineering.”
 What does that mean exactly?
 Breaking it down, it is engineering the earth on a global scale with regards to the sun and the energy that it provides.
 In his essay, “Geoengineering is a bonkers plan, but it may be needed to tackle global warming”, Gernot Wagner claims that solar Geoengineering through atmospheric sulfur dioxide injection is a fast, yet risky way to mitigate global warming.